cylc/cylc-doc/src/user-guide/interventions/index.rst

    The difference between the workflow "paused" state and the task "held" state:

    Workflow Pause
-      When a workflow is :term:`paused <pause>` no new jobs will be submitted automatically, but you can still trigger tasks manually.
+      When a workflow is :term:`paused <pause>` new jobs will not be submitted automatically, but you can still trigger tasks manually.
       This gives you an opportunity to make changes to the workflow.